rn10950/RetroZilla/README.txt

 	  tar zxvf moz*.tar.gz

-	The installer is now located in a subdirectory of Mozilla	named mozilla-installer.
+	The installer is now located in a subdirectory of RetroZilla	named mozilla-installer.

 	4. Change to the mozilla-installer directory
 	(cd mozilla-installer) and run the installer with the ./mozilla-installer command.

- 	5. Follow the instructions in the install wizard for installing Mozilla.
+ 	5. Follow the instructions in the install wizard for installing RetroZilla.

 	Note: If you have a slower machine, be aware that the installation may take some time.
 In this case, the installation progress may appear to hang indefinitely, even though the installation is still in process.

-	6. To start Mozilla, change to the directory where you installed it and run the ./mozilla command.
+	6. To start RetroZilla, change to the directory where you installed it and run the ./mozilla command.

-    To install Mozilla by downloading the tar.gz file:
+    To install RetroZilla by downloading the tar.gz file:

 	1. Create a directory named "mozilla" (mkdir mozilla) and change to that directory (cd mozilla).

-	2. Click the link on the site you're downloading Mozilla from to download the non-installer (mozilla*.tar.gz) file into the mozilla directory.
+	2. Click the link on the site you're downloading RetroZilla from to download the non-installer (mozilla*.tar.gz) file into the mozilla directory.

 	3. Change to the mozilla directory (cd mozilla) and